sudharshan59/resume-analyzer-using-django/README.md

 📈 Add SHAP-based explainability for scoring

-🖼️ Screenshots
-Add screenshots of your dashboard, upload form, and results page here for visual impact.

 👤 Author
 Sudharshanmonith Modular ML builder | Privacy-first systems architect | Django dashboard designer Made with ❤️ by Sudharshan